Skip to main content

 partialEvaluationThreshold:

-The threshold indicates how many individual requests a multiple-decision request should contain before ADS attempts to optimize that specific multiple request.
+This property indicates how many individual requests a multiple-decision request should contain before ADS attempts to optimize that specific multiple request.
+It must adhere to the following constraints:

 • the value must be an integer